Ultra-high vacuum: Airlocks

 To save time, energy, and integrity of the UHV volume an airlock or load-lock vacuum system is often used.
 The airlock volume has one door or valve, such as a gate valve or UHV angle valve, facing the UHV side of the volume, and another door against atmospheric pressure through which samples or workpieces are initially introduced.
 After sample introduction and assuring that the door against atmosphere is closed, the airlock volume is typically pumped down to a medium-high vacuum.
 In some cases the workpiece itself is baked out or otherwise pre-cleaned under this medium-high vacuum.
 The gateway to the UHV chamber is then opened, the workpiece transferred to the UHV by robotic means or by other contrivance if necessary, and the UHV valve re-closed.
 While the initial workpiece is being processed under UHV, a subsequent sample can be introduced into the airlock volume, pre-cleaned, and so-on and so-forth, saving much time.
 Although a "puff" of gas is generally released into the UHV system when the valve to the airlock volume is opened, the UHV system pumps can generally snatch this gas away before it has time to adsorb onto the UHV surfaces.
 In a system well designed with suitable airlocks, the UHV components seldom need bakeout and the UHV may improve over time even as workpieces are introduced and removed.

 Seals

-Metal seals, with knife edges on both sides cutting into a soft, copper gasket are employed.
+All-metal seals are required for UHV chambers.
+These seals (i.e. CF flanges - see vacuum flange) have knife edges on both sides cutting into a soft, copper gasket.
 This metal-to-metal seal can maintain pressures down to 100 pPa.
-Although generally considered single use, the skilled operator can obtain several uses through the use of feeler gauges of decreasing size with each iteration, as long as the knife edges are in perfect condition.
+Although generally considered single use, a skilled operator can obtain several uses through the use of feeler gauges of decreasing size with each iteration, as long as the knife edges are in perfect condition.
 For SRF cavities, indium seals are more commonly used in sealing two flat surfaces together using clamps to bring the surfaces together.
 The clamps need to be tightened slowly to ensure the indium seals compress uniformly all around.